gvwilson/codebender/02_meeting/index.md

     writing it down gives team members a chance to correct mistaken or malicious interpretations, which can save a lot of anguish later on.

--   **People can be held accountable at subsequent meetings.**
+People can be held accountable at subsequent meetings.
-    There's no point making lists of questions and action items if you don't follow up on them later.
+:   There's no point making lists of questions and action items
+    if you don't follow up on them later.
     You can also use this list as a starting point for the next meeting's agenda.